IPL 2024: Chennai Super Kings win opener to maintain dominance over Royal Challengers Bangalore

-2024 Dubai World Cup: How a broken leg has deepened Jennifer's love for UAE Derby hopeful Guns And Glory
+Hosts Chennai kept Bengaluru down to 173-6, a total their batsmen overhauled in 18.4 overs at the M.A.
+Chidambaram Stadium.

+Shivam Dube, who hit 34, and fellow left-hander Ravindra Jadeja, who made 25, put on an unbeaten stand of 66 to steer the team home.

-Defending champions Chennai Super Kings extended their home-ground dominance over Royal Challengers Bangalore with an emphatic six-wicket victory in the IPL 2024 season opener on Friday.
+Super Kings extended their home-ground dominance over Royal Challengers Bangalore having not lost a game since 2009.

 Brief scores